Discover what you are naturally good at

 Parenting skills

-Mastering these skills, though, has immense benefits.
-Your kids will feel more open to communicating with you.
+By implementing these aspects in their upbringing, kids will feel more open to communicating with you.
 Their behavior will improve and they will be on track for a healthy and happy future life.
-Thus, acquiring these skills is surely hard work, but it pays off in the long run.
+Acquiring these skills is surely hard work, but it pays off in the long run.

 Relationship skills